Fraunhofer-AISEC/omejdn-server/docs/Plugins/Plugins.md

 Plugins are pieces of Ruby code which are executed when so-called events are fired, and may make arbitrary changes to the program's state.

-There are two types of plugins:
+There are three types of plugins:

+* **Default Plugins** are plugins that implement necessary but interchangable behavior.
+  Examples include the `DefaultUserDB` which provides a way of storing users.
+  You have to explicitly disable them if you want to replace their functionality.
+  They are found in Omejdn's Core code in `/lib`.

 * **Official Plugins** live in the same repository as Omejdn and can be found in `/plugins`.
   They offer functionality that can be considered useful in a diverse range of use cases.